Medicinal Plants, Colonial Weeds, and Biodiversity Loss an article about this series on The Collation, a Folger Shakespeare Library blog.

 About this series

-The illustrations in this series are inspired by the medieval stylistic qualities of the original woodblocks: symmetry, symbolism and simplicity of form.
-I copy excerpts from the Herbarius Latinus text using brush and ink calligraphy, and use contemporary botanical terminology and cursive script to write marginalia along the borders of each raw canvas “page”.
+My illustrations are inspired by the medieval stylistic qualities of the original woodblocks: symmetry, symbolism and simplicity of form.
+I copy excerpts from the Herbarius Latinus text using brush and ink calligraphy, and write marginalia in cursive script along the borders of each raw canvas “page”, using modern botanical terminology to describe each plant.
 The chemical formulae of herbicides recommended to kill each plant decorate the lower border.
-These toxic chemicals have cumulative, detrimental effects on non-targeted plants, insects, birds, mammals, reptiles, aquatic life, and soil organisms, further escalating biodiversity decline across multiple species.
+These toxic chemicals have cumulative, detrimental effects that disrupt entire ecosystems, from microbes through mammals, further escalating biodiversity decline across multiple species.

 Back to Top